 Supply of Mail Superintendents

-The Mail Superintendent industry is concentrated in New York, Texas, and Pennsylvania.
+The Mail Superintendent industry is not particularly concentrated in any state.